asokolsky/asokolsky.github.io/hardware/thunderbolt.md

 I use [Amazon Basics
 hub](https://www.amazon.com/gp/product/B086H3FMPZ/ref=ppx_yo_dt_b_search_asin_title).
 It does the job.
 Realtek 8153 USB-to-Ethernet chip stopped working though.
 I wish it were 2.5 Gbps Ethernet but it is not.
-I use the hub with Macbook Pro.
+I use the hub with MacBook Pro.

 ## Dell WD19TB Thunderbolt 3 Hub